Special Education Teacher - new grads welcome to apply

 What We’re Looking For

-Ability to work independently and as part of an interdisciplinary team
+Comfort working independently and as part of a team

-Professional judgment, responsiveness to feedback, and respect for chain of command
+Sound judgment, openness to feedback, and respect for the chain of command

 Why You’ll Love Working Here

-Collaborative ABA + education model with well-supported, conservative caseloads
+A real ABA + education partnership with conservative caseloads and people who have your back

 Support for conferences, CEUs, and engagement with university faculty and graduate students